bedrock-crustaceans/Protocol-Documentation/docs/raknet/MOTD.md

-# MOTD Protocol Documentation
+# Message of the Day (MOTD) Protocol Documentation

 ## Overview

 A RakNet server, by default, listens on port `19132` for incoming [Unconnected Pings](#unconnected-ping).
 Once a valid ping is sent, the server sends back a [Unconnected Pong](#unconnected-pong).
-This contains the server's (MOTD)[#motd-format), along with other server info.
+This contains the server's [MOTD](#motd-format), along with other server info.
 All this ensures that a client receives the details of the server before a connection is established.

 ## Packet Structure